soulgeo/console-wars/README.md

 - 💨 **Dodge:** If your opponent takes the Attack action this turn, they will have a significantly lower chance of hitting you.

-- ✨ **Heal:** Heal for some random amount.
+- ✨ **Heal:** Heal for up to 6 HP.
 You can only do this 3 times during the game.

 Once both players select their action, they will happen simultaneously.